FabG/dask-python-scalable-data/README.md

 - scale out our code from single machine to large clusters
 - support for task scheduling for complex applications

+Notes: If your dataframe fits into memory very easily, then Pandas should be preferred over Dask

 ##### Features of DASK:
 - allows parallelizing existing Python code w/o doing many changes
 - has specialized data structures which allows users to load data larger than the size of memory (RAM) like: